The Graduate Application is available online here

 No more than six credit hours may be transferred from another university.

 Departmental assistantships are assigned at the discretion of the Askew School Director with recommendations from the Ph.D.
 Director and committee.
 Assignments will be based on the availability of funds, previous assistantship performance, and the progression of program milestones by the student.
 Desk space will be granted to funded students in the Bellamy Building.
 Space is extremely limited.
 Funded students that do not use their assigned desk space will not receive space in the following academic year.
 Guaranteed departmental funding is available for four years after the student is enrolled in the doctoral program provided the student is making good grades and progress in program milestones.
 Students enrolled in the program after year four may have the opportunity to teach undergraduate classes, but these positions do not provide a graduate tuition waiver..

 In addition, students may apply through the School for Florida State’s very competitive University Fellowships.
 Applications must be submitted by January 5th for the following Fall semester.
 These fellowships include an out-of-state tuition waiver.
 Other fellowship opportunities are announced throughout the year.
 The Graduate School maintains current information about sources of financial aid on their website.
 Application forms for loans and financial assistance may be obtained from the Office of Financial Aid.
 Information on tuition and other costs for Fall 2020 and Spring 2021 can be found here.

 - Statement of Purpose explaining career and educational goals

 - Writing Sample

-- Official and verified GRE Scores, or GRE Waiver Form (Florida State University’s test code is 5219)
+- Official and verified GRE Scores (Florida State University’s test code is 5219)

 - Three letters of recommendation